-The program, which runs from April 22nd – May 4th, is an attempt to reduce waste by turning all of that sticky icky into recycled goods like plastic buckets, grocery carts and construction materials.
-So, you not only get to clear your house of baby gear that’s been taking up loads of space, you also get to feel good about yourself because you’re recycling that shit!
+The program, which runs from Sunday, April 16th to Saturday, April 29th, is an attempt to reduce waste by turning all of that sticky icky into recycled goods like plastic buckets, grocery carts, and construction materials.
+So, you not only get to clear your house of baby gear that’s been taking up loads of space, but you also get to feel good about yourself because you’re recycling.
+High five!

 All car seat brands are being accepted at the Target Take Back recycling areas at participating stores.
 All you have to do is bring in a car seat you don’t need anymore, leave it in the designated recycling area and then get your coupon for 20% off select baby gear.

-In fact, since the first round of trade-ins, over 4.6 million pounds of car seat materials have been kept out of landfills, which is pretty darn wonderful.
-That’s a hell of a lot of Cheerio dust in those 306,000 used car seats.
+In fact, since the first round of trade-ins in 2016, they have recycled more than 32.9 million pounds of plastic, which is pretty darn wonderful.
+That’s a heck of a lot of Cheerio dust.
+Good work, Target!